astronomer/docs/astro/automation-overview.md

 ## Best Practices

-- Always use the least-privilege approach to automate your processes using the API keys or tokens.
-This provides fine-grained controls and security to your Deployments.
+- Always use the least-privilege approach to automate your processes using the API keys or tokens to ensure secure and fine-grained control over your Astro components.
 - Always set an expiration date for your API tokens.
 - Always rotate your API tokens for enhanced security.
 - Avoid giving direct access to individual users to production Deployments or Workspaces.
-- Enforce CI/CD deploys for your production Deployments to avoid accidental deploys.
+- Enforce CI/CD deploys for your production Deployments to avoid accidental deploys by users while testing.